All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How does semaglutide's kidney protection compare to strict blood sugar control alone?

 Intensive glycemic control (as demonstrated in UKPDS, ADVANCE, and ACCORD trials) provides some kidney protection, primarily through reduced albuminuria development.
-However, the magnitude of benefit is smaller than what semaglutide demonstrates, and intensive glycemic control has not shown consistent effects on hard kidney endpoints like kidney failure.
+But the magnitude of benefit is smaller than what semaglutide demonstrates, and intensive glycemic control hasn't shown consistent effects on hard kidney endpoints like kidney failure.
 Semaglutide's renoprotective effects appear to extend beyond what glucose lowering alone would predict.

 What kidney function tests should patients on semaglutide monitor?